Our Favorite Villages & Hotels in Provence-Alpes-Côte d’Azur

 L'Imperator

-Newly renovated urban retreat, La Maison Albar Hotels – L’Imperator in Nimes France is located in a 1929 vintage building with 53 rooms/suites offering a mix of contemporary wood, marble, stone decor.
-The likes of Ava Gardner, Frank Sinatra, Ernest Hemingway have enjoyed this Provençal retreat.
-3 Michelin Star Chef, Pierre Gagnaire offers guests creative and gourmet cuisine at the onsite gourmet restaurant Duende, the brasserie L’Impé and the Bar Hemingway.
-The property has both indoor and outdoor pools, Codage Spa, fitness center, and 10,000 square foot garden.
+Newly renovated urban retreat, La Maison Albar Hotels – L’Imperator in Nimes France is located in a 1929 vintage building with 53 rooms/suites offering a mix of contemporary wood, marble, and stone decor.
+The likes of Ava Gardner, Frank Sinatra, and Ernest Hemingway have enjoyed this Provençal retreat.
+3 Michelin Star Chef, Pierre Gagnaire offers guests creative and gourmet cuisine at the onsite gourmet restaurant Duende, the brasserie L’Impé, and the Bar Hemingway.
+The property has both indoor and outdoor pools, Codage Spa, a fitness center, and a 10,000 sq. ft. garden.
 If staying here during bullfighting season, late April through September, you will be able to experience festivals in Nimes’ historic amphitheater.

 L’Arlatan

-Recently redesigned by Cuban American artist Jorge Pardo, the 34-room L’Arlatan re-opened October 2018 in the Provencal town of Arles.
-This boutique hotel is located in a 15th century stone mansion that was formerly the home of the Counts of Arlatan de Beaumont.
+Redesigned by Cuban American artist Jorge Pardo, the 34-room L’Arlatan re-opened in October 2018 in the Provencal town of Arles.
+This boutique hotel is located in a 15th century stone mansion, the former home of the Counts of Arlatan de Beaumont.
 Owner Maja Hoffman gave Jorge carte blanche to re-design.
-Dating back to the middle ages, L’Arlatan is considered Arles’ most lavish hotel, an impeccable 64,000 square feet of mosaic now adorns the hotel with an explosion of color, light and contemporary design!
+Dating back to the Middle Ages, L’Arlatan is considered Arles’ most lavish hotel, an impeccable 64,000 square feet of mosaic now adorns the hotel with an explosion of color, light, and contemporary design!

 The hotel is comprised of several buildings, the central, listed as a monumental historical area, is set around a courtyard with majestic stairs and lounges.
 Michelin starred Chef Armand Arnal leads the onsite restaurant where the cuisine emphasizes vegetables and fish, quintessentially French.
 Amenities include a cocktail bar, pool, garden & courtyard.